-South Texas College of Law Houston (the "College") is located in an 11-story high rise in downtown Houston at 1303 San Jacinto Street.
-The College owns and occupies the full city block bordered by San Jacinto, Caroline, Polk, and Clay Streets.
-Students park on College-owned lots at the southeast and southwest corners of Bell and San Jacinto Streets, and on public parking lots adjacent to the College; while faculty and staff park on the College's lot bordered by Caroline, Austin, Polk and Clay Streets.
-The College assumes no liability or responsibility for any damage or loss incurred as a result of parking on any of the lots.
+South Texas College of Law Houston (the "law school") is located in a high rise in downtown Houston at 1303 San Jacinto Street.
+The law school owns and occupies the full city block bordered by San Jacinto, Caroline, Polk, and Clay Streets.
+Students park on law school-owned lots at the southeast and southwest corners of Bell and San Jacinto Streets, and on public parking lots adjacent to the law school; while faculty and staff park on the lot bordered by Caroline, Austin, Polk, and Clay Streets.
+The law school assumes no liability or responsibility for any damage or loss incurred as a result of parking on any of the lots.

-The College does not have residential facilities.
+The law school does not have residential facilities.

 This report includes statistics for the previous three years concerning reported crimes that occurred on campus; in certain off-campus buildings or property owned or controlled by South Texas College of Law Houston; and on public property within, or immediately adjacent to and accessible from, the campus.
-The report also includes College policies concerning campus security such as weapons, illegal drug and alcohol abuse prevention, sexual assault, and other security-related matters.
+The report also includes law school policies concerning campus security such as weapons, illegal drug and alcohol abuse prevention, sexual assault, and other security-related matters.
 You can obtain a copy of this report by contacting the Security Department (room 818).